Capacity and Community Building Gathering Resources

 Decolonizing Gender

-Presenters: Atticus Courtoreille & Larissa Wahpooseyan, Yúusnewas/YouthCO
+Presenters: Atticus Courtoreille and Larissa Wahpooseyan, Yúusnewas/YouthCO

 Knock 4 Naloxone – Wa K?wat Kwi S7a?y’nexw(Saving Lives) & Blanketing our people with 2-Spirits – Nch’u?7mut (One Love)

 Presenter: Charmaine Thomas, Squamish First Nation.
 The timing of our 2019 included a dump of snow in Vancouver which challenged the travel arrangements for some participants and presenters.
-Due to the snow, Charmaine could not attend the event but has shared her resources.
+Due to the snow, Charmaine could not attend the event but shared her resources.

 First People’s principles of learning